 Once you start thinking outside the box, it’s easy to get WAY out there.
-That’s not necessarily a bad thing, because some of the wildest ideas can lead to something amazing.
+That’s not necessarily a bad thing, because some of the wildest ideas can lead to amazing things.
 But always make sure you’re keeping at least one foot near the ground, and thinking about what your business goals are.
 Something like Nexflix’s streaming service makes sense based on where they were before—a video rental business.
 It’s a game changer, but they’re still playing the same sport.
-Now, if I were to suggest that Element Three pivot from marketing to a streaming service...that might be less well-received.
+Now, if I were to suggest that Element Three pivot from marketing to a streaming service…that might be less well-received.
 It doesn’t fit our talents, our abilities, our hardware or software—it doesn’t help us get where we’re trying to go.

 You have specific things that you’re trying to accomplish as a business.
 Digital transformation is a route to find new ways to accomplish those things.
-Try not to get too out in the weeds, if you can.
+Try not to get lost out in the weeds, if you can.

 Embrace adaptability and agility

 In a way, this is really the whole game right here.
 Digital transformation is all about moving forward.
 It’s about what’s next, and the future of your business and your industry.
 So, obviously, in order for you to ride that wave, you have to be ready to change course quickly and smoothly.
 Embrace it.
 Enjoy the change, rather than just trying to survive it.
 Because the change isn’t something you just weather.
 It’s the thing that’s going to allow your business to thrive and grow, and to evolve into the best version of itself.
 It’s the thing that’s going to let you leave your competitors in the dust.
 Change, and digital transformation specifically, will put you on top.